dlibby-/EditContext/explainer.md

 Updates to the shared buffer driven by the webpage/javascript are performed by calling the ```textChanged()``` method on the EditContext. ```textChanged()``` accepts a range (start and end offsets over the underlying buffer) and the characters to insert at that range. ```textChanged()``` should be called anytime the editable contents have been updated.
 However, in general this should be avoided during the firing of ```textupdate``` as it will result in a canceled composition.

-The ```selectionupdate``` event may be fired by the User Agent when the IME wants a specific region selected, generally in response to an operation like IME reconversion.
+The ```selectionupdate``` event may be fired by the browser when the IME wants a specific region selected, generally in response to an operation like IME reconversion.

 ```selectionChanged()``` should be called by the web page in order to communicated whenever the selection has changed.
 It takes as parameters a start and end character offsets, which are based on the underlying flat text buffer held by the EditContext.
 This would need to be called in the event that a combination of control keys (e.g. Shift + Arrow) or mouse events result in a change to the selection on the edited document.